What types of corporate vehicle to hold real estate assets are available to investors in this country?

 For all the structures above, if certain requirements are met, distributions to investors from the vehicle may be deducted from the vehicle's taxable income.

-Two types of corporate vehicles are commonly used for foreign real estate investments in the Netherlands: the limited liability company (Besloten vennootschap met beperkte aansprakelijkheid) and the public limited company (Naamloze vennootschap).
+Three types of corporate vehicles are commonly used for foreign real estate investments in the Netherlands: the co-operative (Cooperatie), the limited liability company (Besloten vennootschap met beperkte aansprakelijkheid) and the public limited company (Naamloze vennootschap).

-Another vehicle often used to make an indirect investment in the Netherlands is the Limited Partnership (Commanditaire Vennootschap).
+Other vehicles often used to make indirect investments in the Netherlands are the Limited Partnership (Commanditaire Vennootschap) and the mutual fund (fonds voor gemene rekening).

 Real estate investments are commonly made using limited liability companies, in spite of their tax inefficiencies.
-They are not tax transparent and the company income tax rate is 30%.
-However, Collective Investment Schemes in Nigeria appear to be an attractive form of investment due to the grant of tax concessions by the Government.
+This vehicle is tax transparent, and the company income tax rate payable by the company is usually dependent on the income of the company.
+Collective Investment Schemes in Nigeria, however, appear to be an attractive form of investment due to the grant of tax concessions by the Government.

 Investment in real estate may be made through the following structures: